-Another form of neurodegeneration results from traumatic brain injury (TBI), which can manifest itself in a range of complex symptoms and pathologies.
-12 Traumatic impact to brain systems can affect cognitive and behavioral functions in ways that lead to long-term and severe psychiatric conditions requiring specialized care.
-This is particularly evident in the current surge of athletic and military brain injuries that predominantly exhibit psychiatric symptoms.
-A person's past medical and psychiatric records, as well as any coexisting conditions, play a vital role in diagnosis and treatment.
+Another form of neurodegeneration results from traumatic brain injury (TBI), which can manifest itself in a range of complex symptoms and pathologies.12 Traumatic impact to brain systems can affect cognitive and behavioral functions in ways that lead to long-term and severe psychiatric conditions requiring specialized care.
+This is particularly evident in the current surge of athletic and military brain injuries that predominantly exhibit psychiatric records, as well as any coexisting conditions, play a vital role in diagnosis and treatment.
 TBI offers insights into other neuropsychiatric disorders and can pave the way for innovative concepts in neurodegenerative disease.